The Texas Criminal Process

 Were you arrested for a criminal offense in the greater Fort Worth area?
 It will be in your best interest to immediately seek legal representation to help you understand the Texas criminal process.

-Townsend, Gebhardt & Eppes, PLLC defends clients all over Parker County, Johnson County, Tarrant County, and surrounding parts of North Central Texas.
+Gebhardt and Eppes, PLLC defends clients all over Parker County, Johnson County, Tarrant County, and surrounding parts of North Central Texas.
 You can have our Fort Worth criminal defense attorneys review your case when you call (817) 502-3600 or submit an online form to set up a free initial consultation.